What Publishing a Kindle Book Can Do For a Beginner Blogger

 - Create an Amazon author page to display a link to your blog and import your blog feed to show your most recent posts

-Benefit #4: Increase number of email subscribers
+Benefit #4: Increase the number of email subscribers

 While you can, and should, earn monthly revenue from your Kindle book, one of the biggest benefits I’ve received from having Kindle books is gaining new email subscribers.
 If done correctly, you can get new email subscribers without even selling your book.